kaoDev/kalleott.de/src/courses/project-webapp/handling-state.md

 them as state updates.
 For objects this means, whenever a property of an object changes you create a new object.
 And Whenever elements of an array change, you create a new array.
-Sticking to this rules makes it very easy to determine if a component should update because only the references of the objects must be compared.
+Sticking to these rules makes it very easy to determine if a component should update because only the references of the objects must be compared.